ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

     * BPI Data Orchestration
     * BPI-External Storage: Edge Storage
     * BPI-Internal Storage
-* **Section 8: Conformance** with specification of conformance tests for each requirements and definitions of the different level of conformance of a BPI to this standard.
+* **Section 8: Conformance** with a specification of conformance tests for each requirement and definitions of the different levels of conformance of a BPI to this standard.
     * Conformance Targets
     * Conformance Levels